 The entire process consists of two phases and takes approximately 4 months.

-The organic waste from our kitchens and restaurants which can be used for compost is taken to our special plant and combined with organic garden waste.
-3-4 tons of a balanced mixture of veggies, fruit, wood chippings, paper towels and egg shells are placed into a special bio-reactor daily, where it is heated up for approximately 5 days to accelerate the composting process.
+The organic waste from our kitchens and restaurants that can be used for compost is taken to our special plant and combined with organic garden waste.
+3-4 tons of a balanced mixture of veggies, fruit, wood chippings, paper towels and eggshells are placed into a special bioreactor daily, where it is heated up for about 5 days to accelerate the composting process.
 The heated mixture is extracted and left to cool.

 Cooled pre-compost is placed in long compost beds lined with coconut fiber or sawdust.
-Special earthworms are placed into the beds where their job is to feed on the pre-compost and transform it into a rich compost through a natural biological process, over a period of approximately 4 weeks.
-They are then extracted from the compost ready to work on the next batch.
+Special earthworms are placed into the beds, whose job it is to feed on the pre-compost and transform it into a rich compost.
+This natural biological process takes place over a period of about a month.
+They are then extracted from the compost and are ready to work on the next batch.

-- An average of 4 tons of organic waste is generated in our kitchens and restaurants, every day.
-Our compost plant is able to use such waste efficiently, processing some 680 tons of organic waste, every year.
+- An average of 4 tons of organic waste is generated in our kitchens and restaurants every day.
+Our compost plant can use this waste efficiently, processing some 680 tons of organic waste every year.

 - By turning this waste into compost, greenhouse gas emissions are significantly reduced, given that we prevent such waste from decomposing on landfill sites.

-- Our compost is rich in nutrients and used to cultivate microgreens at “Kilometer Zero”, our nursery garden, as well to nourish the green areas at our resorts.
+- Our compost is rich in nutrients and is used to cultivate microgreens at “Kilometer Zero”, our nursery garden, as well to nourish the green areas of our resorts.